moonwhaler/comfyui-seedvr2-tilingupscaler/README.md

 A ComfyUI custom node for memory-efficient image upscaling using SeedVR2 models with advanced tiling and detail-preserving stitching.

+WARNING: This is not magic - although it sometimes seems that way.
+It makes errors.
+It will alter details and it might even change things you don't like.
+But in my testing the outputs are more convincing than any other detailer / upscaler process I tested.
+Personally, I use it to refine Flux / ... outputs and enhance skin detail (or any detail) for further, more natural looking training datasets.
+Upscaling for print use is also one way to use this.

 ## Features

 - **Zero-Blur Detail Preservation**: Pixel-perfect averaging mode that preserves fine details